Mythimna prominens

 Mythimna prominens is a moth of the family Noctuidae.
 It was described by Francis Walker in 1856.
 It is found on Malta and in Greece, France, the Iberian Peninsula and Italy.
-Outside of Europe, it is found in Morocco, the Republic of the Congo, the Democratic Republic of the Congo, Kenya, Réunion, Madagascar, Nigeria, South Africa and Zimbabwe.
+Outside of Europe, it is found in Morocco, the Republic of the Congo, the Democratic Republic of the Congo, Kenya, Réunion, Nigeria, South Africa and Zimbabwe.

 This species has a wingspan of 28–36 mm and the larvae feed on Lilium species, including Lilium multiflorum.